SwamiKannan/LlamaIndex-Finetuning-with-Tensorboard/README.md

 Hence, I got a little impatient and built this repo to track finetuning using Tensorboard

+#### Note1:
-#### Note: Some of the code in this repo is based on <a href="https://github.com/Mogady">Mogady's </a> <a href="https://github.com/UKPLab/sentence-transformers/pull/1532/files#diff-b85567d4fdaffe34a3ccd8fe6cd1fcb15a986ebd34af373c71f1f5cf5efff021">PR </a> for Sentence Transformers.
+Some of the code in this repo is based on <a href="https://github.com/Mogady">Mogady's </a> <a href="https://github.com/UKPLab/sentence-transformers/pull/1532/files#diff-b85567d4fdaffe34a3ccd8fe6cd1fcb15a986ebd34af373c71f1f5cf5efff021">PR </a> for Sentence Transformers.
 Huge credits to him for this submission.

+#### Note2:
+I have already submitted a <a href="https://github.com/run-llama/llama_index/pull/11568">PR </a> to Llamaindex based on changes to the repo.
+However, this is a standalone repo with no changes to the main sentence-transformers/ llamaindex library.
+However, those packages do need to be installed.